web2solutions/dhxMVP/README.md

 As wrapper component, we may use DHTMLX Sidebar and DHTMLX Layout.

-Still yet initially, we also need a `navigation` component which is responsible to provide `navigation` feature to the end user meanwhile it `dispatchs routes` (call child views and presenters) on the application.
+Still yet initially, we also need a `navigation` component which is responsible to provide `navigation` feature to the end user meanwhile it `dispatchs routes` (inject child views and presenters) into the application.

 When using `DHTMLX Sidebar` as main `application wrapper component` we already have the `navigation component` included.